One thing I realized while living in Thailand was how important it is to take … Read more

 - Wireless internet access in housing

-- Cell phone provided upon arrival with initial credit
+- Local SIM card provided upon arrival with initial credit (student to bring an unlocked phone)

 - Five-day Thai village homestay

-- Flight from Chiang Mai, Thailand to Ho Chi Minh City, Vietnam
+- Flight from Bangkok, Thailand to Ho Chi Minh City, Vietnam

 - Extensive pre-departure counseling and information packets